Justin Bieber Has Major Moves in Silly Super Bowl Ad With NFL Stars

 Owens then re-creates some of his infamous moves — such as waving a cheerleader’s pom-poms — while Bieber eats popcorn (a nod to Owens’ notorious celebration in which he grabbed a fan’s popcorn and dumped it over himself).

-The spot wraps up with the “Love Yourself” crooner breaking it down with Gronkowski and Owens.
+The spot wraps up with the “Love Yourself” crooner (in a Dior Homme tux) breaking it down with Gronkowski and Owens.
 Bieber even does the Running Man and the Bernie.
 He also asks fans to show off their dancing skills with the hashtag #unlimitedmoves to tie in with T-Mobile’s unlimited data plan.

 While the Patriots don’t take on the Atlanta Falcons until Sunday, February 5, you can see all the Super Bowl commercials that have dropped so far here.